Passai: Versions

 Of the Okinawan versions of Passai, a clear evolutionary link can be seen from Matsumura no Passai (named after the legendary Sokon Matsumura), to Oyadomari no Passai (named after the Tomari-te karate master Kokan Oyadomari), and then onto the Passai of Anko Itosu who popularized karate by introducing it into the curriculum of Okinawan schools.
 The Matsumura version has a distinct Chinese flavour, whereas the Oyadomari version is more "Okinawanized".
 It was further modified by Itosu, and is thought to have created a "sho" (Passai sho) form of it.
 Gichin Funakoshi of Shotokan took it to Japan and taught them as Bassai dai and Bassai sho.
 The Tomari style which incorporated Oyadomari no Passai was passed down the Oyadomari family for three generations, originally taught by a Chinese living in Tomari (possibly named Anan), who "used very light techniques".
-Sokon Matsumura also learned Chinese boxing from the military attaches Ason and Iwah at Fuchou.
+Sokon Matsumura also learned Chinese boxing from the military attachés Ason and Iwah at Fuzhou.

 The Okinawans did not have a clear definition for the name "Passai" for Funakoshi to translate into Japanese, so he substituted it with a similar-sounding kanji, "Bassai".
 This can be literally translated to mean "extract from a fortress" or "remove an obstruction".
 This is thought to be in reference to the power with which the kata should be executed, emphasizing energy generation from the hips and waist.
 However, the designation of Bassai by the Japanese does not appear to have a direct relation to movements in the kata or its origins.

 The Shorin-ryu version of Passai bears a close resemblance to Oyadomari no Passai, and is a much softer kata than Shotokan's Bassai dai.
 Further evidence that Passai has roots in Tomari city is that Passai dai starts with the right fist covered by the left hand, like other kata thought to have originated there, such as Jitte, Jion, Jiin and Empi.
 This hand gesture is a common salutation in China.
 However, there is some contention between researchers as to if there was a separate Tomari school of karate.